-While not usually penetrating the skin, Airsoft BBs can also cause painful welts and occasionally bleeding when they strike skin.
+While not usually penetrating the skin, Airsoft BBs can also cause painful welts which occasionally bleed when they strike the skin.
 For this reason, covering skin with loose clothing is a good idea.
 Many individuals even wear battle fatigues when playing Airsoft.

-Airsoft BBs also travel fast enough to chip a tooth.
+Airsoft BBs can travel fast enough to chip a tooth!
 Many Airsoft experts recommend wearing face masks to protect the entire face from the pellets.

-While eye, face and skin protection will prevent the majority of safety issues that arise from Airsoft guns, a few additional ““ but significant ““ concerns exist that are addressed in Airsoft Safety, Part 2.
+While eye, face and skin protection will prevent the majority of safety issues that arise from Airsoft guns, a few other but significant concerns exist that are addressed in Airsoft Safety, Part 2.
 The second installment of Airsoft Safety will also review the basic rules of Airsoft safety.